ECE 5760: Laboratory 4

 - A collection of photographs of your favorite regions, and their coordinates.

 The camera should be good enough to resolve individual pixels.

-- A detailed dsecription of your SOPC design.
+- A detailed dsecription of your Qsys design.

-- A heavily commented listing of your Verilog design and GCC code (if you use NiosII) or Syrup code (if you use Pancake).
+- A heavily commented listing of your Verilog design (if you use FPGA) and GCC code (if you use HPS).